dki-lab/ArcaneQA/README.md

 <img width="704" alt="image" src="https://user-images.githubusercontent.com/15921425/197457852-b1e95927-b567-4dc5-b34f-df7e1d611626.png">

 For results on GrailQA, we followed the official instruction of GrailQA.

-For WebQSP and GraphQuestions, we adapt the evaluation script from the homepage of GrailQA and release the new evaluation script [evaluation.py](https://github.com/dki-lab/ArcaneQA/blob/main/source/evaluation.py).
-You can use this script to evaluate the predictions via
+For results on WebQSP, we use use the official evaluation script from [WebQSP](https://www.microsoft.com/en-us/download/details.aspx?id=52763) (i.e., `eval/eval.py`).
+Similar to [RnG-KBQA](https://github.com/salesforce/rng-kbqa), we adapt the input format using `webqsp_official_evaluation.py`.
+The official evaluation script considers all possible parses for each question (i.e., some questions in WebQSP are annotated with multiple parses).
+To eliminate the ambiguity in evaluation, we also implement our own evaluation script to only evaluate the top-1 parse for each question.
+The usage is as follows,
 ```
 $ python evaluation.py
 [path_to_the_dataset_file]